 - SF6 gas circuit breakers perfectly can adapt to environmental requirements.
 They have completely enclosed gas system that eliminates any exhaust during switching operations.

-- Contact separation in SF6 gas CB’s is minimum due to dielectric strength provided by the high-pressure SF6.
+- Contact separation is minimum in SF6 gas circuit breakers due to dielectric strength provided by the high-pressure SF6.

 In general, the only disadvantage of the SF6 Circuit Breakers is their relatively high costs.
 The cost has been somewhat coming down in recent years.